arpy8/100_days_of_python/README.md

 I am starting this journey wherein I will create several python programs and projects.
 For more info about this course visit "https://100daysofpython.dev/"

-*Python files with 2 in the end are not written by me.